ITNoesis/Oracle-Enterprise-Manager-Toolkit/README.md

 # oem
-Repository for Oracle Enterprise Manager
+This repository is dedicated to automation with Oracle Enterprise Manager Cloud Control.